duangle/scopes/doc/capi.rst

 C API Reference
 ===============

-The Bangra C API can be used from within Bangra programs and as a C library, and is defined in ``bangra.h``.
+The Scopes C API can be used from within Scopes programs and as a C library, and is defined in ``scopes.h``.

 This chapter will provide usage and reference information in a future release.